Joansitoh/sLibs/README.md

 > For other types of data, automatically get default value if it is **NOT** set.

 #### File configuration basics.
-For create a new file configuration, you have to create a new instance of `FileConfig`.
+In order to create a new file config, you should create a new instance of `FileConfig`.
 ```java
 FileConfig config = new FileConfig(this, "settings.yml");
 ```